 Getting this to work was really easy, because almost every language has a good markdown parser.
 You can view my articles (and even more nitty-gritty internals of this site) on my GitHub repo here.

 Static sites are delivered to the user exactly as they are stored on the server, as opposed to a dynamic site which has pages that are generated on the fly.
 After spending my career supporting dynamic sites (usually Rails), I wanted my personal site to be simple, lightweight, and inexpensive.

 Ideally, this site would be a simple directory of HTML files that I could host anywhere.
 I opted to host this site on Amazon S3 It’s really easy to serve a website that’s all static files, hell, I can even just email someone a zip of the directory and they’d have the whole site.

 Since I didn’t want to start this project from absolute scratch, I looked at a number of existing tools before deciding on a Ruby-based static site generator called Middleman.
 With Middleman I can still use code in my articles, but instead of that code running whenever a user visits my page, it runs only once ever: only at the time I generate the HTML files that make up the site.

 I spent a few hours building up a “boilerplate” project that basically contains everything but the style and content of this site.
 “Boilerplate” projects give developers a starting place if they wish to create their own I wanted to share it because if you know Ruby and want to run a static blog, this is a solid place to start.
 You can view my Middleman Boilerplate project here.
 It’s intended to be a comfortable starting point for creating a new website if someone wishes to in the future.

 The process of writing an article is running

-middleman article, which generates a markdown template that I can customize with the content of the new article.
+middleman article, which generates blank article for me to add content.
 To make my life easier, I can run

 middleman server, which launches a development server, allowing me to make changes to the article and view them in my browser in real-time.
 When I’m content with the way the article looks, I run